 With passion and enthusiasm

 I also interviewed Krystel Blondeau in Paris.
-As general manager of Europe's largest hotel cooperation, Logis, she looks after 2600 hotels - and six children.
-How does she do it?
-What impressed me about Krystel Blondeau is the passion and enthusiasm with which she does her job.
-And that is exactly what she gives women as a tip: just be enthusiastic about what you are doing, do not constantly question yourself, just do it.
+As General Manager of Europe's largest hotel cooperation, Logis, she looks after 2600 hotels - and six children.
+How does she do it What impressed me about Krystel Blondeau is the passion and enthusiasm with which she does her job.
+And that is exactly what she gives women as a tip on the way: Just be enthusiastic about what you do, do what you like to do, do not constantly question yourself, just do it.

-This is the only way to cope with an appropriate day-to-day life: at six, the children are brought to school, at nine they are at work, sometimes they read eMails beforehand.
-Sometimes she is up to twelve hours in the office, in the evening her second working day begins at home.
-She does not come to bed before midnight.
-To balance, she makes yoga or goes to the gym, sometimes she works at home.
+This is the only way you can probably cope with a corresponding daily routine: get up at six, take the children to school, at nine she is at work, sometimes she reads beforehand Emails.
+Sometimes she is in the office for up to twelve hours, and her second day at home begins in the evening.
+She doesn't go to bed before midnight.
+To compensate, she does yoga or goes to the gym, sometimes she works at home.

 The children are a matter of course in everyday life